geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Yeah, it's out of memories.

 ##### **Chenyu** [[00:22:25](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1345)]
-So if you want to try on the regular tiny box, you can change the llama size to 1B.
+So if you want to try on the regular TinyBox, you can change the LLaMA size to 1B.
 And that will fit.
 And I believe give you a similar pattern as in terms of training and parameters stuff.

 ##### **Geohot** [[00:22:39](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1359)]
 And if they should also.
 It should all work with the null back end too, right?